Things to do in Florence

 Escape to the Tuscan countryside

 After you’ve meandered through Florentine alleys and piazzas, consider checking out other things to do in Tuscany.
-You could escape to the open fields and rolling hills of the idyllic countryside and spend a day at Colle Bereto Azienda Agricola, a wine estate with gorgeous, undulating vineyards.
+Masi suggests an escape to the open fields and rolling hills of the idyllic countryside.
+“Our food culture is tightly connected with our country origins,” she notes.
+And what better way to explore the countryside than spending a day at Colle Bereto Azienda Agricola, a wine estate with gorgeous, undulating vineyards?

 After a tour of the grounds and the wine cellars, you can luxuriate in a wine tasting while taking in picturesque views of the nearby village.
+“You have to try the Chianti—and Colle Bereto is my recommendation for the perfect wine tasting experience.”
 In addition to the world-class pours of Chianti you’ll find here, the vineyard’s tasting menu also includes superb pinot noirs and merlots.

 Colle Bereto Azienda Agricola: Localita Colle Bereto, 53017 Radda in Chianti SI, Italy; 011-39-057-7738083